All charges dismissed through negotiations with Assistant United States Attorney.

 Washington DC Criminal Defense Lawyer

-If you have been charged with DUI, or any other misdemeanor or felony criminal offense, you are likely in need of sound legal counsel.
+If you have been charged with DUI in Washington, DC, or any other misdemeanor or felony criminal offense, you are likely in need of sound legal counsel.
 Facing the possible ramifications of a criminal conviction can be terrifying.
 Criminal charges and DUIs can result in staggering legal penalties and a criminal record that can follow you for many years, if not the remainder of your life.
 Your rights, your freedom, and your future are in jeopardy when you are charged with a criminal offense, therefore in order to protect yourself, you need strong legal defense.
 Do not leave your fate to chance.
-Be proactive and immediately seek legal counsel from an experienced Washington, DC criminal defense lawyer.
+Be proactive and immediately seek legal counsel from an experienced Washington, DC criminal lawyer.

 DC Criminal Defense Attorney

 The legal field is vast; lawyers may practice in family law, personal injury law, contract law, corporate law, tort law, or criminal law.
 Even within these broad fields an attorney may choose a narrower focus in terms of which types of cases to handle within those realms.
 Just as you would rely on a specialist to treat a serious medical condition, you should rely on an experienced DC criminal defense attorney to handle your legal battle.
 For the strongest defense, find a criminal lawyer in DC who is proven to be successful in defending cases similar to your own.
-An experienced attorney can handle your case in stride, anticipating and pre-empting any prosecuting maneuvers that may jeopardize your case, and conducting a thorough investigation into the facts of your case to uncover exonerating evidence or to challenge procedural missteps and illegalities on the part of police, investigators, or prosecutors.
+An experienced attorney can take your case in stride, anticipating and preempting prosecuting maneuvers that may jeopardize your case, and conducting a thorough investigation into the facts of your case to uncover exonerating evidence or to challenge procedural missteps and illegalities on the part of police, investigators, or prosecutors.
 Even if you are a witness to a crime, contact an attorney.